 I have experienced all the above scenarios in my various career steps, so I figured that I would share my experiences to those inquisitive minds.

 This organization will already know the value of good product management.
 When there is a vacancy, someone who is almost a product manager may step in to try to keep things working.
 Could be a program manager, or a project manager, but I have seen strong support people begin to pull strings as well (if you have someone like that, who dives in and starts making progress, you have a budding product manager in your midst.
 Encourage it, mentor them, and bring them into the fold).
 This person will try to keep the pieces moving in the right direction, but will (rightly) resist or avoid making any major course corrections or decisions.
-This will be possible because such an organization have a real roadmap, and a general alignment of engineering effort towards delivering on the roadmap.
+This will be possible because such an organization will have a real roadmap, and a general alignment of engineering effort towards delivering on the roadmap.

 Provided the period of rudderless-ness is less than 6 months, you will probably find things in OK shape.